GSTT-CSC/hazen/CONTRIBUTING.md

 ## 3) Release Process

-The Release Process involves approving and then merging all Pull Requests identified for the new release of hazen.
+The Release Process involves approving and then merging all PRs identified for the new release of hazen.
 Follow these steps for a new Release:

 For each PR: